DMuckerman/slack-prog-bot/README.md

 # Progbot
-This is a Slack bot based on [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot), [slack-mathbot](https://github.com/dblock/slack-mathbot).
+This is a Slack bot based on [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot) and [slack-mathbot](https://github.com/dblock/slack-mathbot).

 ## Purpose